 - Alumni are successful as evidenced by being LPCs in good standing, becoming site supervisors, and taking on leadership roles in professional and at large communities. (long-term objective)

 Most classes are scheduled in late afternoons and evenings, with occasional day and weekend requirements (professional field experiences require day commitments).
-The program consists of six full semesters, including two summer sessions.
+The CMHC program consists of six full semesters, including two summer sessions.
 You can complete the program in two years or go at your own pace.
 A new class of students enrolls each fall semester and follows a fall-spring-summer rotation, finishing after the second summer.
-Courses meet on the main campus of Milligan University in Northeast Tennessee, and some courses are available online.
+Courses meet on the main campus of Milligan University in Northeast Tennessee, and some courses have an online format.

 Data for July 1, 2020-June 30, 2021: Milligan’s School Counseling program graduated 2 students for a 50% completion rate.
 Of the 3 students who took the Praxis Examination, 100% passed.